framed-data/framed_rails/README.md

 ------------

 `framed_rails` is a gem to add Framed instrumentation to your Rails 4 app.
-For each request, it sends an event to Framed.
+For each request that occurs in your app, it sends an event to Framed for analysis.

 To use this in your Rails project: